 Online Doctor of Education (EdD) Programs in Wisconsin

-There are four schools in Wisconsin with Doctor of Education (EdD) degrees students can pursue online.
-Concordia University Wisconsin, Edgewood College, University of Wisconsin-La Crosse, and University of Wisconsin-Stevens Point all offer EdD programs that require little or no on-campus requirements.
+There are five schools in Wisconsin with Doctor of Education (EdD) degrees students can pursue online.
+Alverno College, Concordia University Wisconsin, Edgewood College, University of Wisconsin-La Crosse, and University of Wisconsin-Stevens Point all offer EdD programs that require little or no on-campus requirements.
 Between these institutions, students can pursue programs in areas such as Educational Leadership, Student Affairs Administration, Educational Sustainability, and Leadership in Innovation and Continuous Improvement.

 All of the schools listed on this page are nonprofit institutions, regionally accredited by the Higher Learning Commission (HLC).
 To learn more about their online EdD offerings, continue reading below.

 Alverno College, located in Milwaukee, offers an online Doctorate in Education with two concentration options: K-12 Leadership and Higher Education Leadership.
 Students of both concentrations take courses such as Principles of Responsive and Transformational Leadership, Ethical Organizational Leadership, Equity in Diverse Educational Settings, and Transformational Leadership: Practice and Impact.
 These courses equip students with the knowledge and skills to understand systemic barriers to success in educational attainment across different academic settings.
 They then take classes specific to their concentration, such as courses on higher education policy and education program assessment, or superintendency concepts and skills in K-12 settings.
 Students also complete numerous dissertation-focused courses that provide them with support and guidance as they tackle a problem of practice that is relevant to their place of work in education.